 In just four years, we house and mentor 50 young adults, and assist 30 more.
 Based on demand from local high schools, we begin serving homeless upperclassmen.

 Our next goal is expansion, as the need for transitional housing continues to be great.
 We launch a fundraising campaign with the aim of obtaining additional housing, an office, and a group meeting space.
 Can you help us reach our goals?

-President: Barbara Hoffman
+Vice President: Barbara Hoffman

-Treasurer: Cody Mares
+Secretary: Cody Mares